marcel-valdez/testing-tools/README.md

-This project contains my simple library to wrap the NUnit (extensible to MSTest) assertion libraries in order to provide an expressive API for declaring unit-test assertions.
+This project is a simple library to wrap the NUnit (extensible to MSTest) assertion libraries in order to provide an expressive API for declaring unit-test assertions.

-This project is meant to be used in the Arrange/Act/Assert pattern, like in the following example:
+This tool is meant to be used in the Arrange/Act/Assert pattern, like in the following example:
 `````csharp
 [Test]
 public void TestCalculatorSum()